 - To lock everything in place, chill the cake right away once it’s covered in the frosting.
 Do so even before decorations.
 Chill for about 20 minutes to allow that frosting to thicken once again.

 Now add your decorations on top and chill until your cake is ready to serve.
 The key to cream cheese frosting is to just keep it cold.
 Due to its high fat content, it tends to melt rapidly.
 So when it doubt, just stick it in the refrigerator!

 How to make brown butter cream cheese frosting

 Now comes the fun part.
 Using the base recipe at the bottom of this post, you can either leave it as is or customize it to your liking.
-First up, you can dd a rich and nutty flavor to your cream cheese frosting by mixing in room temperature brown butter.
+First up, you can add a rich and nutty flavor by mixing in room temperature brown butter.
 Click here to learn all about how to brown butter.

 To see brown butter cream cheese frosting in action, check out my recipe for the BEST spice cake.

 How to add fruit to cream cheese frosting

 There are two different ways you can approach this.
 If you plan to use a fruity cream cheese frosting on a dessert like a sheet cake (such as the strawberry cake below), one that doesn’t require the frosting to be super thick and sturdy, you can use fresh fruit.

 Simply mix in 1/4 cup of pureed fruit for every 8 oz of cream cheese.
 Then, add another 2 cups of powdered sugar for every 8 oz of cream cheese, on top of the already existing 2 1/2 cups.
 This will balance out the tartness of the fruit and help thicken up the frosting.